MathieuAR-GDPSFH/community-guide/phmyadmin/explanation-of-phpnmyadmin-structure-tab.md

 If you see something like int(11) by type next to something like gameVersion, do not worry about changing this as this is default with your GDPS database.
  If you change it to varchar or anything different it could break your GDPS.
- (I will add an extra technical section for people who will understand it.)

 # Structure tab function